 In addition, defective medical device lawsuits can result in “punitive damages”.
 Punitive damages are meant to punish defendants for wrongful and/or negligent conduct, such as refusing to recall a surgical stapler that has been found to put people at risk or harm, for example.

-Our team of Connecticut product liability lawyers work on a contingency fee basis.
+Our team of Connecticut product liability lawyers works on a contingency fee basis.
 This means you don’t pay anything unless you receive an award.
-We have the resources, experience and knowledge necessary to hold negligent surgical stapler manufacturers accountable.
+We have the resources, experience, and knowledge necessary to hold negligent surgical stapler manufacturers accountable.
 Contact us now for a free, no-obligation, confidential consultation.
 We will help you and explain your legal options.